N4e-N4e/DMEPOS.github.io/README.md

 { "reply": "AI-generated summary and fraud analysis..." }
 ```

-Update the `CHAT_ENDPOINT` constant at the top of `chat.js` if the Render URL ever changes.
+Update the `CHAT_ENDPOINT` constant at the top of `chat.js` if the API/URL is different.

 ---